 Salinity is a significant problem in soils across Australia’s arid region.
 The Australian Bureau of Statistics notes that Australia’s soils are susceptible to degradation by agricultural activities.

 One of the most significant causes of soil degradation in Australia is salinity, which poses a serious threat to native species, ecological communities and functioning ecosystems (ANZECC 2001).

 Salinity has been caused by extensive land clearing in Australia, predominantly for agricultural purposes.
-European farming practices, which replaced trees or other deep-rooted native vegetation with shallow-rooted crops and pastures that use less water, has resulted in rising water tables which can cause dryland salinity.
+European farming practices, which replaced trees or other deep-rooted native vegetation with shallow-rooted crops and pastures, has resulted in rising water tables which can cause dryland salinity.

 Dryland salinity is more difficult to remedy than irrigation salinity which is well understood and managed.